Introduction

 , which matches the total flow out of the station from the trains.

-An overview of the results is provided by the Subway Simulation video.
+An overview of the results is provided by the Subway Simulation Using Pathfinder video tour, found in section Modeling Hints and Video Tour.
 This shows the movement from 510 s to 660 s after the start of the simulation.

 Let us look in more detail at stairs A and B, which manage flow up from the trains, and at stairs C and D, which manage flow downward to board the trains.
 The contours show that stair A is used more than B. The reason for this is that stair A is closest to the flow up from the trains from Level 3 m, so more passengers use the closer stairway.
 But because there is also upward flow on both sides from Level 15 m to Level 18, Stair B also sees significant use.
 All downward flow enters on the side closest to Stair C, so it is much more heavily used than Stair D.